Frankois21/markdown-fr/syntax/images.md

 * les crochets doivent être précédés par un point d'exclamation ;
 * ils peuvent contenir un texte alternatif, qui s'affiche quand l'image ne peut être chargée.

+as you may have noticed, picture for Markdown are really close to links.
+The only difference is  :
+- brackets must be preceded by the !
+- brackets may contain alternative text when picture don't appears.
 ---

 Here's a quiz about markdown images.